Experience the power of Luzmo. Talk to our product experts for a guided demo or get your hands dirty with a free 10-day trial.

 Price: there is a free trial available; paid plans start at $100 per month.

-While their competitors call themselves ETL, Fivetran refers to their company as an automated data platform.
+While its competitors call themselves ETL, Fivetran refers to their company as an automated data platform.
 Another way it stands out is that Fivetran only charges for the data you use - i.e. monthly active rows (MAR).

 You can get data to Fivetran from a large variety of sources: data warehouses, data lakes, databases, enterprise apps, and many others.
-There are over 300 connectors and adding them to your data movement platform does not require any knowledge of coding.
+There are over 300 connectors, and adding them to your data movement platform does not require any knowledge of coding.

 With 99.9% uptime and 24/7 support, this is a reliable platform for enterprise users who need constant real-time access to their data.
+It also adjusts very easily to schema changes, meaning your data integrity will stay intact.

 PS.
 We also use Fivetran internally for our own projects!